-This course held over two days is designed to provide a thorough background to the global LNG business.
+This course, held over four sessions, is designed to provide a thorough background to the global LNG business.
 It will equip the delegate with the skills to understand how the market functions, the global price drivers and a view at the basic contract clauses and why they exist.
 The course will also look at the trading and risk management of LNG cargoes.

 The course is highly interactive, making use of the latest technology, supported by the LNG trading simulation, designed to give insight to trading strategy and reinforce learning objectives.